Korbi10/aws-angular-basic-webservice/README.md

-# aws-angular-basic-webservice
+# aws-nextjs-basic-webservice
- A basic webservice with angular as frontend and AWS as backend
+ A basic webservice with NextJs which runs in a Fargate Container

+## Architecture